-Pumpkin Book 1 contains worksheets to record the science and math results from activities on the previous page.
-Students record the growth of a pumpkin, the pumpkin's circumference, their pumpkin observations and have a pumpkin muffin recipe to take home.
+Pumpkin Book 1 contains worksheets to record the science and math results from activities on the previous post.
+Students record the growth of a pumpkin, the pumpkin’s circumference, their pumpkin observations and have a pumpkin muffin recipe to take home.

-Pumpkin Book 1 Materials:
+Pumpkin Book 1

 - Orange construction paper